CG0323/jobboard/README.md

 # jobboard
-This is a hobby project to practice ASP.Net Core(on Linux)  + Angular2 + Python.
+This is a full stack project based on ASP.Net Core(on Linux)  + Angular2 + Python.
-This application automatically retrieves job opportunities from several websites, analyze the requirement description, extract required competencies and level of experience, display in a "car comparison" way.
+This application automatically retrieves Canadian job opportunities from several websites, analyze the requirement description, extract required competencies and level of experience, display the results in a "car comparison" way.

 ====
 ##Table of Content